shmanzar/data-structures/weekly-assignment-02/README.md

 This allows us to now traverse through the file’s DOM using cheerio’s selectors.

 #### Choosing a data structure for the street addresses - Part I
-The instructions asked use to consider the data structure we will use to extract the street addresses into.
+The instructions asked us to consider the data structure we will use to extract the street addresses into.
 I pick an array because I imagined that we will push each address parsed from the file into a collection (or rather an array) of street addresses.
 Therefore, I created an `address` array:
 ```javascript
 var address = [];